vadimcity/dotfiles/README.md

 =======
 # Dotfile managment with stow

-Due to how stow work, .config directory structure must be as such:
+Due to how stow work, files located in the .config directory should be structured as such:
 ```
 .dotfiles
 ├── alacritty